MadhaviMarlapati/5443-Big-Data-Ramakrishna/Program-1.md

 Reference : http://stackoverflow.com/questions/3951047/xml-vs-yaml-vs-json?rq=1

-# Why Python &  yam to json
+# Why Python &  yaml to json
 I would like to choose python.I would like to  convert yml to json .
 Because Python is an easy to use language which has awesome libraries that work very well .
 And   yml is light-weight and well-suited for hierarchical data representation, it also has a compact syntax for relational data